tmrob2/rusty-robots/README.md

 concurrently.
 An SCPM consists of virtual transitions which link product MDPs for efficient computation purposes.

 The following gif demonstrates the allocation of tasks to a set of agents in a warehouse simulation as a high level demonstration of the MOTAP capabilities.
-In this diagram, 30 tasks are allocated to 20 agents while satisfying the multiobjective tradeoff between the cost required for an agent to execute a set of tasks, and the probability requirement of completing of tasks.
+In this diagram, 9 tasks are allocated to 4 agents while satisfying the multiobjective tradeoff between the cost required for an agent to execute a set of tasks, and the probability requirement of completing of tasks.
+The agents adhere to traffic management rules, and some simple collision avoidance rules are implemented.
+This demonstrates that although task allocation and planning are carried out according to the condititions of the SCPM, powerful multiagent models can still be generated.

 [![Product Name Screen Shot][product-screenshot]](https://github/tmrob2/rusty-robots/)